Why?

 First – hearing a possible request in the trigger sentence.
 What is the positive result the person wants?

 This is likely to get a positive reply and gives a sense of trust and connection, that might help in creating a willingness to open up more for the good reasons behind this request.
+The more intense the subject matter becomes, the more important it gets to remember – Understanding does not mean agreement.

 Would you like support?